-If there is a valid reason an "Assessment Task Illness/Misadventure Application" proforma needs to be completed and all supporting documentation has to be submitted to the relevant Deputy Principal on the first day back after their absence, or a zero mark will be awarded.
-Illness /Misadventure applications are available from your Deputy Principal.
+If there is a valid reason an Illness/Misadventure Appeal application needs to be completed and all supporting documentation has to be submitted to the relevant Head Teacher on the first day back after their absence, or a zero mark will be awarded.
+Illness /Misadventure applications are available from the relevant Head Teacher or from Deputy Principal and on Google Classroom.

-12 Applications for appeal
+12 Applications for Appeal